 Erskine Douglas Sandford, a junior counsel who had represented the family of ‘Daft’ Jamie Wilson, recognised Hare from the courtroom and let slip, not too quietly, that their travelling companion was none other than the murderous William Hare.

 When Hare tried to ride the next part of the journey inside the carriage, Sandford flatly refused to allow him entry, explaining to the other passengers exactly the reason why.

 What Happened To William Hare in Dumfries?

 Had Hare not been recognised, he would no doubt have alighted at The King’s Arms situated on the High Street in Dumfries.
-From here there was a daily coach to Portpatrick, the then gateway to Ireland, which, in all intents and purposes, Hare (and the authorities) was hoping he’d be on.
+From here there was a daily coach to Portpatrick, the then gateway to Ireland, which, for all intents and purposes, Hare (and the authorities) was hoping he’d be on.

 It is said that by the time Hare had stepped foot into Dumfries a mob of 800 – 6000 (even 8000 in some accounts) had already gathered.
 The dramatic difference in this estimation of numbers in available sources certainly cannot be relied upon.

 The population of Dumfries in 1841 was just a fraction over 10,000.
-Jump back ten years or so and the estimated mob of 6000 or nearly 8000, would have nearly have been the whole town would it not?
+Jump back ten years or so and the estimated mob of 6000 or nearly 8000, would have nearly been the whole town would it not?

-And so our story begins to break down, the history of Hare’s life begins to fall into obscurity and what remains of his tale is a woven series of possibilities, each of which being as plausible as the next.
+And so our story begins to break down, the history of Hare’s life begins to fall into obscurity and what remains of his tale is a woven series of possibilities, each of which is as plausible as the next.

 Some accounts say Hare was whisked off immediately on his arrival to the town Gaol for his safety, others say he was taken to the King’s Arms where he later escaped through a back window and was then taken to the town gaol.